upgrad/django-deletes/README.md

 ### Installation Instructions
 1. pip install djangodeletes
-2. softdeletes will be available to import as ```from djangodeletes.softdeletes.models import Deletable```
+2. softdeletes will be available to import as ```from djangodeletes.softdeletes.models import SoftDeletable```

 ### Usage
 1. Use Deletable class on the left most in the inhertance chain of the model.